mckinsey/vizro/vizro-core/docs/pages/user-guides/extensions.md

 ## 2) Dash customizations

-Since Vizro is built with Dash, it is possible to use Dash callbacks directly in any Vizro dashboard - allowing users to go beneath the Vizro layer to control Dash directly, which is especially useful when working with callbacks
+Since Vizro is built using Dash, it is possible to use Dash callbacks directly in any Vizro dashboard - allowing users to go beneath the Vizro layer to control Dash directly, which is especially useful when working with callbacks